Keep It Simple

-Keep It Simple is the thirty-third album by Northern Irish singer/songwriter Van Morrison, released in March 2008.
+Keep It Simple is the thirty-third album by Northern Irish singer/songwriter Van Morrison, released in the UK on 17 March 2008 and in the US on 1 April 2008.
 It was Morrison's first US Top 10 album, and made the Top 10 in the UK, Canada and in some European countries.
 It was his first studio album of all new original material since Back on Top (1999), and includes elements of jazz, folk, blues, celtic, country, soul and gospel.